BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/conventions.md

 ## Naming Conventions

 We aim to have consistent naming conventions across the Toolkit.
+Where possible the following conventions should be used.
+In all cases the symbols used below should be understood to be adimensionalized, e.g., for the orbital frequencies $\Omega \equiv M\Omega$.

 #### General

 We use geometrized units such that $G=c=1$ and metric signature $(-+++)$.

 #### Binary components

 - $M$ - the mass of the primary
-- $a$ - the primary spin
+- $a$ - the magnitude of the spin on the primary

 - $\mu$ - the mass of the secondary
-- $\sigma$ - the secondary spin
+- $\sigma$ - the magnitude of the spin on the secondary

+- $\eta = \mu/M$ - the mass ratio

 #### Spin-weighted spheroidal harmonics

 - $\lambda$ - the spin-weighted spheroidal-harmonic eigenvalue.
-We use the defintion of Teukoksky [citation needed]().
+Our definition for $\lambda$ is consistent with that of [Teukolsky, S. A., Astrophys.
+J. 185, 635–647 (1973)](http://doi.org/10.1086/152444) and that of [Sasaki, M. & Tagoshi, H. Living Rev. Relativ.
+(2003) 6: 6](http://doi.org/10.12942/lrr-2003-6).
+- $\gamma$ - the spheroidicity ($=a\omega$ for perturbations of Kerr spacetime)

 #### Geodesic motion